 In the end, I finished all 58 workouts except one or two.
 So when I saw the following screen, I felt a sense of accomplishment.

 Zwift also includes racing.
 Participating in Zwift races is a great way to let off steam and clear your head.
 Thanks to a vast user base, many races are held daily.
 You can browse them on Zwift Hacks.
 These were categorized according to FTP, but in 2024, Zwift introduced the Zwift Racing Score.
-This score dynamically adjusts based on your current fitness and also your performance in races.(Source) This score should lead to more fair and equal racing.
+This score dynamically adjusts based on your current fitness and also your performance in races.(Source) The goal of this score was to make racing more fair and equal.
+And it seems it suceeded.

 Group workouts are another feature worth trying.
-You can train with friends (regardless of their location) and train together.
+You can ride with friends (regardless of their location) and train together.
 Zwift keeps you together in-game even though your FTPs (and watts) differ.
 Additionally, you can chat via the Companion App.

 Engagement

 Zwift is a game, so it frequently uses gamification.
 You get ‘drops’ for riding and accomplishing routes, training, etc., which you can later use to purchase better equipment.
+You can also collect achievements, which is another motivational technique.

 Naturally, there is also a level structure.
 You gain experience by riding, completing workouts, challenges, etc., just like getting drops.
 Every level unlocks certain items (bikes, components, clothes…) that cost drops.
 There are 100 Zwift levels for cyclists and 30 for runners.
 So, be mindful of what you buy and when.
 To spend your drops wisely, check out Zwift Insider’s shopping guide.